Solid Modeling - Definition, Techniques, Applications

 Solid: This element is all about the geometric and topological data, such as weight, size, shape, and connectivity of nodes/faces/edges)

-Varied Applications of Solid Modeling
+What are the Applications of Solid Modeling?

 Initially created to be a planning and verification tool for machining and assembly, solid modeling has since evolved and has applications ranging from several mainstream industries.

 For generating customized 3D drawings, surfaces, 3D solid models, etc.